MuhammadManan/Namaste-React/README.md

 - Ist way: Loads-> Api call -> Render
 - 2nd way: Loads -> Render -> Api call -> Render (Better UX)

+# shimmer UI

+- resembles the page's actual UI

+# CORS Plugin

+- use for get the data to other domain from your browser domain